cozziekuns/Akane/README.md

 ## Bot Commands

+ - ``!bot_ping``: Healthcheck you can use to make sure that the bot is connected to discord.
  - ``!game_list X``: Fetches the UUIDs of the last X games.
 If X is empty, the default value of UUIDs fetched is 5.
  - ``!parse_hanchan UUID``: Parses the hanchan with that UUID, and saves the parsed JSON into the logs directory.